WebAssembly/binaryen/README.md

 Run

 ````
-bin/wasm-opt [.wast file] [options] [passes, see --help] [--help]
+bin/wasm-opt [.wasm or .wast file] [options] [passes, see --help] [--help]
 ````

-The wasm optimizer receives a .wast file as input, and can run transformation passes on it, as well as print it (before and/or after the transformations).
+The wasm optimizer receives WebAssembly as input, and can run transformation passes on it, as well as print it (before and/or after the transformations).
 For example, try

 ````
 bin/wasm-opt test/passes/lower-if-else.wast --print